Emilyempa/Spring-Boot-Dog-Training-Application/README.md

 # Dog Training Application

 ## Description
-This is a dog training application that allows users to create and manage their dogs and their training sessions.
+This is a RESTful dog training application that allows users to create and manage their dogs and their training sessions.

-RESTful web application using:
+**Tech stack:**

-Spring Boot 3.5+
+- Spring Boot 3.5+

-Java 25
+- Java 25

-Spring Data JPA for MySQL 9+ access
+- Spring Data JPA (MySQL 9+)

-Docker Compose for reproducible database setup

-Spring Security for access control
+- Spring Security
+- Docker Compose
+- Flyway for migrations

 ### Root URL: localhost:8080